MiamiOH-CSE274/Portfolio/README.md

 This will probably require referring to your code, providing links.

 Memory management in C++ is manual memory management and must be controlled by the programmer.
 Memory is allocated using new and deallocated using the delete operator.
 In the Hashing Lab memory is managed.
-Here is the link to my Hashing Lab source code in Brinkman's repository on github, which I will be referring to: https://github.com/MiamiOH-CSE274/05_Hashing_Lab
+Here is the link to my Hashing Lab source code in Brinkman's repository on github, which I will be referring to: https://github.com/MiamiOH-CSE274/05_Hashing_Lab/blob/kojsmn/HashTable.ipp
 In line 10, memory is allocated with the new operator.
 In line 18 memory is deallocated with the delete[] operator.
 To make sure that there is no out of bounds array access, the indexes are determined through the formula hash(k) % backingArraySize.
 This makes sure that an index is not out of bounds.
 Lines 29, 61, 81, and 90 show this.
 In the grow() method a new HashRecord is created in Line 116.
 The backingArray data is copied into the new backingArray.
 Then in line 130 the old backingArray is deleted using the delete[] operator.

-DANGLING POINTERS??
-links to src in his

 5 - Create collection classes using templates in C++
 ----